OpenPOTD/Solutions/README.md

 Please do not use a public medium to submit a problem proposal - messaging one of us on Discord would be the preferred method of communication (See [Contact Us](#contact-us)).

+### Feature Suggestions

+If you have any ideas when it comes to improving the bot or project, the best place to do that is in the `#Suggestions' channel, or any of the other methods listed in [Contact Us](#contact-us), such as using the GitHub [discussions tab](https://github.com/OpenPOTD/Solutions/discussions).

 ## Contact Us